vergilio001/teamified-weather/README.md

 Caching Mechanism
 - Uses Caffeine Cache to store weather responses for fast access.
 - Cache expiration can be configured in the CacheConfig.java file.
-Contributing
-Want to improve this project?
-Feel free to fork and submit a pull request!

-Would you like me to refine anything further? 🚀